developer-friendly/blog/docs/posts/0010-cert-manager.md

 It won't even consider using the `ClusterIssuer.spec.acme.solvers[*].dns01.route53.role` field for some reason! :gun:

-That's why we're manually passing that information down to its [AWS Go SDK] using [the official environment variables].
+That's why we're manually passing that information down to its AWS Go SDK[^17] using the official environment variables[^18].

 This stack allows the cert-manager controller to talk to AWS Route53.